michaela10c/connectome-fidelity/README.md

 One direction this resampling can't rule out, worth naming rather than leaving implicit: downsampling CC tests whether the reported effect was real, not whether a smaller real effect exists that n=10 simply lacks the power to detect.
 Erdős-Rényi's resampled p-values ranged from 0.04 to 0.21 across draws, wider than degree-preserving swap's, consistent with limited power at this sample size, not necessarily a hidden effect, but not fully ruled out either.
 Closing this would require training the null schemes up, not resampling CC down.
 Concretely: wiring files already exist for both schemes up to n=25 (no new generation needed, training only), so extending each null scheme from n=10 to n=25 is a scoped, costed option, roughly 16 days and $90 of compute on a single GPU, sequential pairs, the only configuration tested to actually work at this pace.
 Going the full distance to n=50 for an exact match to CC would cost closer to 42 days and $260.
 Neither has been run; this is flagged as a specific, ready next step if the question warrants it, not attempted here.

-Q: Given the resampled Erdős-Rényi p-values sit in a genuinely ambiguous range (0.04-0.21 across draws, consistent with either a real small effect or just limited power at n=10), is the ~16-day, ~$90 n=25 scale-up worth running to resolve this, or would you treat the current result as an honest, reportable null as-is, with the power caveat stated plainly?
-Curious how you'd weigh that tradeoff given your own experience with hierarchical null-model designs.

 **Method B: Direct RDM comparison, no biological reference**

 Item 1 already established, using individual-pairwise RDM correlation rather than a biology-mediated statistic, that real and random wiring are distinguishable when untrained (Table 0).
 The same method, applied now to each null scheme's final, fully-trained checkpoint instead of checkpoint 0, gives a second, independent answer to this section's question.